How to Set Up BungeeCord to Link Spigot Servers

 endand press Enter.

-config.ymlby replacing the section of the configuration that says
+config.ymlby replacing the section of the configuration that reads

-Edit the following block of the configuration, in order to add our existing Spigot servers:
+Edit the following block of the configuration, in order to add existing Spigot servers:

 1 2 3 4 5